hashicorp/packer/website/source/partials/builders/_aws-ssh-differentiation-table.html.md

 ## Which SSH Options to use:

-This chart breaks down Packer does if you set any of the below SSH options:
+This chart breaks down what Packer does if you set any of the below SSH options:

 | ssh_password | ssh_private_key_file | ssh_keypair_name | temporary_key_pair_name | Packer will... |
 | --- | --- | --- | --- | --- |